NicolasSaumont/portfolio_back_API/README.md

 - Navigate to the project's root directory.
 - Run the application using: `npm start`
-- Open a browser and go to `http://localhost:3000` to access the game.
+- Open a browser and go to `http://localhost:3000` to access the app.